Feminization of poverty: Causes

-Factors that place women at high risk of poverty include change of family structure, gender wage gaps women's prevalence in low-paid occupations, a lack of work-family supports, and the challenges involved in accessing public benefits.
-Feminization of poverty is a problem which is more severe in developing countries.
+Factors that place women at high risk of poverty include change of family structure, gender wage gaps and women's prevalence in low-paid occupations, a lack of work-family supports, and the challenges involved in accessing public benefits.
+Feminization of poverty is more severe in developing countries.

 Although low income is the major cause, there are many interrelated facets of this problem.
-Lone mothers are usually at the highest risk for extreme poverty because their income is insufficient to rear children.
+Single mothers are usually at the highest risk for extreme poverty because their income is often insufficient to rear children.
 The image of a "traditional" woman and a traditional role still influences many cultures in today's world and is still not in full realization that women are essential part of the economy.
 In addition, income poverty lowers their children's possibilities for good education and nourishment.
 Low income is a consequence of the social bias women face in trying to obtain formal employment, which in turn deepens the cycle of poverty.
 Beyond income, poverty manifests in other dimensions such as time poverty and capability deprivations.
 Poverty is multidimensional, and therefore economic, demographic, and socio-cultural factors all overlap and contribute to the establishment of poverty.
 It is a phenomenon with multiple root causes and manifestations.